nodepen/nodes/README.md

 ### Limitations

-- Grasshopper script conversion will fail often because several important component types are not yet handled.
+- Grasshopper script conversion (upload Grasshopper file => create NodePen doc) will fail often because several important component types are not yet handled.
 You may safely use most default components, but you can't (yet!) use anything with a special type or behavior like the Number Slider or floating parameters.
 - You may only expose number-based input parameters at this time in the HUD inputs window.
-- Only curve-based results are being pushed to the Speckle server at this time, and so they are the only geometry you can see in the viewer.

 ## Attribution